bensadeh/circumflex/README.md

 ### Syntax highlighting
 #### Quotes

-In the comment section, quotes are separated by a paragraph and open with a `>`:
+In the comment section in Hacker News, quotes are separated by a paragraph and open with a `>`.
+However, besides these distinctions, quotes are not further stylized or formatted:
 ```
 > This is a quote

 This is not a quote
 ```

-To improve legibility, `circumflex` italicises and dims the actual quote.
-Since the formatting now identifies the block as a quote, the symbol `>` is omitted, but the context is preserved.
+In `circumflex`, the `>` symbol is omitted and quotes are instead italicised and dimmed.

 <p align="center">
   <img src="screenshots/quotes.png" width="700" alt="^"/>